CodingZeal/nextjs-example-confirm-server-action/post.md

 }
 ```

-## Using the experimental `useFormStatus` hook for user feedback
+## Using the Experimental `useFormStatus` Hook for User Feedback

 At its core, `useFormStatus` tells us the current state of our form's server action, allowing for dynamic UI updates based on server action outcomes.

 The hook currently returns a `pending` property, which is set to true during the form submission process.
 This can be incredibly useful for preventing multiple submissions and giving users feedback that the form submission is still in process.

-Before we continue here is the server action we are calling:
+Before we continue, here is the server action we are calling:

 ```ts
 "use server";